dartmouth-dltg/local_contexts_projects/README.md

 This plugin has been tested with ArchivesSpace versions 3.1.0+.

+Releases will note which versions of ArchivesSpace they are compatible with.
+Please choose the release that is compatible with your version of ArchivesSpace.

 Unzip the latest relevant release (check for specific releases for specific versions of ArchivesSpace) of the plugin to your ArchivesSpace plugins directory:

      $ cd /path/to/archivesspace/plugins
      $ unzip local_contexts_projects.zip -d local_contexts_projects